andreicozma1/GroupChat-GPT/README.md

 ![coordinator-one](https://user-images.githubusercontent.com/14914491/214447271-36895aac-4361-431f-b35b-f0bb30c8a958.png)

 ### Contexts, Follow-ups, and Ignored Messages
-- Hover over a message to visualize the messages that were used to provide context (showcased in below GIF).
+- Hover over a message to visualize the messages that were used to provide context
-- Coordinator messages are ignored by default - they won't be used as generation context for other assistants because that would waste tokens.
+- Coordinator messages are ignored by default - they won't be used as generation context for other assistants because that would waste tokens
-- You can manually ignore messages by clicking the 'eye' icon at the bottom-right of a message (showcased in below GIF).
+- You can manually ignore messages by clicking the 'eye' icon at the bottom-right of a message

 ![message-contexts](https://user-images.githubusercontent.com/14914491/214448848-2db88455-5063-49e7-8942-c66772228863.gif)